Follow These Critical Steps to Resolve Ankle Sprains

 In-office care should also include mobilization and manipulation for restoring function.
 Joint mobilization decreases pain, increases dorsiflexion, and improves ankle function.
 (6) Instrument-assisted soft tissue manipulation or transverse friction massage to the affected ligament may help mobilize scar tissue and increase flexibility.
 Myofascial release may help release tightness or adhesions in the gastroc and soleus.

 Knowing when to treat and when to refer is critical.
 Whitman’s clinical prediction rule identifies four variables to predict the success of manipulation and exercise for treating inversion ankle sprains.
-(7) The presence of three out of four of the following variables predict greater than a 95% success rate for manual therapy and exercise:
+(7) The presence of three out of four of the following variables predicts greater than a 95% success rate for manual therapy and exercise:

 • Symptoms worse when standing